rinworks/terabu/README.md

 - Support generation of smart summaries of large collections of related media - such as a single photo shoot or video shoot.
 Some suggestions for summaries:
 	- Collages made from images and key frames in videos.
 	- Text generated through object recognition in images and videos.
-	- Smaller/condensed version of a small sub set of images and videos and other forms of bulk data
+	- Smaller/condensed version of a small subset of images and videos and other forms of bulk data